Regents discuss Arizona's basketball program in closed-door session, await federal trial

 Miller has reportedly been subpoenaed to testify in the trial, which is scheduled to begin April 22 in New York City.
 It remains to be seen if he'll take the stand: The prosecution has filed a motion that argues testimony from coaches should not be allowed, while the defense has filed one stating the coaches will help establish the defendant's state of mind.

-Would-be agent Christian Dawkins, the defendant, is expected to try to prove he was working with college coaches to land recruits, not bribing them.
+Would-be agent Christian Dawkins, the defendant, is expected to try to prove he was working with college coaches to land recruits, rather than bribing them.

 "It’s all unfolding," Shoopman said.
 "We’ll see.
 It's kind of out of our hands at this point."